Jeff DeWit

-Jeffrey James DeWit (born December 21, 1972) is an American businessman and politician who is serving as the Chairman of the Arizona Republican Party since 2023.
+Jeffrey James DeWit (born December 21, 1972) is an American businessman and politician who served as the chair of the Arizona Republican Party from January 2023 to January 2024.
 A member of the Republican Party, DeWit became the State Treasurer of Arizona in 2015, succeeding Doug Ducey.
 DeWit said in 2016 that he did not plan to seek re-election in 2018.
 In 2017, President Trump nominated him to be chief financial officer of NASA.
 His nomination as chief financial officer of NASA was confirmed by the U.S. Senate in March 2018.
 He resigned from NASA in February 2020 and joined Trump's 2020 campaign later that year.

 Early life and education

-DeWit received his degree in Business Administration and Finance from the University of Southern California, and began his career in 1992 at Smith Barney Shearson.
-In 1999, DeWit started a stock trading company called ECHOtrade, in which he served as CEO for over 14 years.
+DeWit received his degree in business administration and finance from the University of Southern California, and began his career in 1992 at Smith Barney Shearson.
+In 1999, DeWit started a stock trading company called ECHOtrade, serving as its CEO for over 14 years.